 (Learn more from our COO, Maneesh Raina, as he explores in detail how DaaS ensures great end user experience.)

 The future of work is employee centric.
-As we make the shift to a human-centric digital workplace that is driven largely by employee expectations, organizations must realign their IT strategies with a fresh perspective.
-The workplace of the future is not about numbers but more about experiences.
-And with digital workplace technologies like DaaS, which provides the ideal infrastructure for seamless operations, organizations can ensure that these experiences are both meaningful and repeatable.
+As we shift to a human-centric digital workplace driven by employee expectations, organizations must realign IT strategies with fresh perspectives.
+The future workplace focuses on experiences, not numbers.
+With technologies like DaaS, providing the ideal infrastructure for seamless operations, organizations can ensure these experiences are meaningful and repeatable.